roeszler/kapthol/README.md

 ![Register / Login Pic](docs/images/login-page.png)

   - This page will allow the user to either login or sign up to Kaptain Holiday to start planning their next holiday within the community.
-  - The user will be able to specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to become a manager with us.
+  - The user will be able to specify if they would like to take part in hiring a manager, manager exchange program, or applying to become a manager with Kaptain Holiday.
-  - The user will be asked to submit their full name, email address and LinkedIn details.
+  - The user will be asked to submit their full name and email address.

 __Successful Submission Page__